youngung/jekyll-now/research.md

 ## Finite-Element simulations for metal forming operations

 Practice of Finite Element simulation on forming operations has become a customary process prior to actual die-making process in order to reduce manufacturing cost and time.
+We develop material models and offer both numerical and experimental methods to characterize them for forming operations.
+The model is coded to User material subroutine (UMAT) for finite element simulations using [ABAQUS](https://www.3ds.com/products-services/simulia/products/abaqus/).

 ## Residual stress measurement on the basis of X-ray diffraction